printezisn/printezisn.github.io/src/data/posts/creating-fireplace-with-canvas-api.md

 ### 2. Add a spritesheet with flame frames

-Let's analyse what a flame animation is in a 2D world.
-It's a set of images which showcase a flame in different stances, which keep switching and give the impression of an animation.
+Let's analyze what a flame animation is in a 2D world.
+It's a set of images which showcase a flame in different states, which keep switching and give the impression of an animation.
 Pretty much like a gif image.

 A spritesheet is an image containing other inner images and is helpful because we can load all of them with a single request rather than multiple.
 In this case, the spritesheet contains images that represent different states of the flame.